wso2/docs-devant/en/docs/mcp-servers/generate-mcp-servers.md

     ![MCP Inspector](../assets/img/mcp/mcp-inspector.png)

-💡 **Note:** Clicking Connect sends an Initialize call to the MCP Server deployed in the gateway, establishing a connection.
+💡 **Note:** Clicking `Connect` sends an initialize call to the MCP server deployed in the gateway, establishing a connection.

 #### Step 6: Invoke MCP tools